Sudo-Ivan/discourse-tui-client/README.md

 # Discourse TUI Client

-A simple and fast discourse tui client that doesn't require an API.
+A simple and fast discourse tui client that doesn't require the user API.

 ## Install